 - E-cigarettes are devices that operate by heating a liquid solution to a high enough temperature so that it produces an aerosol that is inhaled.

-- Solutions, sometimes called e-liquids, typically include nicotine, flavoring and a humectant, such as propylene glycol, to retain moisture and create an aerosol when heated.
+- Solutions, sometimes called e-liquids, almost always include nicotine, flavoring and a humectant, such as propylene glycol, to retain moisture and create the aerosol when heated.

-- Many of the flavorings and humectants used in e-liquids have been approved by the Food and Drug Administration for oral consumption, but not for inhalation, due to the lack of research regarding the safety of these compounds when inhaled.
+- While many of the flavorings and humectants used in e-liquids have been approved by the Food and Drug Administration for oral consumption, they have not been approved for inhalation.
+Thus, their health consequences are not well known when consumed in this manner.

 WHAT ARE THE TYPES OF E-CIGARETTES?

-- Some e-cigarettes are designed to resemble regular cigarettes, while others look more like cigars, pipes, pens and even USB flash drives.
+- When e-cigarettes first began entering the market around 2007, some devices were designed to resemble regular cigarettes, while others looked more like cigars, pipes, pens and even USB flash drives.

 - To account for the diversity in product design, some researchers have classified e-cigarettes as first, second or third generation devices.

 - A first generation e-cigarette is one that closely resembles a cigarette and is disposable.

 - A second generation e-cigarette is a larger, usually pen-shaped device, that can be recharged.